 - It has many different vegetables including tomatoes, carrots, potatoes and green peas

-- It’s safe for many special diets including gluten free, dairy free, paleo, Whole30, SCD and GAPS
+- It’s safe for many special diets including gluten free, dairy free, paleo, and Whole30.

 What you need to make Beef Curry Stew: